TencentARC/ViT-Lens/README.md

 ## 🎓 Citation
-If you find our work helps, please cite our project.
+If you find our work helps, please consider citing our project.

 ## ✉️ Contact